St Osmund’s Catholic Parish Church in the Diocese of Hexham and Newcastle

 Sunday Mass Times

-As noted earlier this year, the new schedule of weekend Masses will begin in May.
+As noted last year, the new schedule of weekend Masses will begin in May 2024.
 The principle used is that on the even Sundays of each month (second and fourth) there will be Mass at Gainford at 9.30 on Sunday as now; but on the odd Sundays of each month (first and third) there will be a vigil Mass on Saturday evening at 6.30pm.
 There will always be a notice on the porch door giving details for forthcoming weeks.
 It will inevitably take a while to get used to the new pattern, so do take particular care of times as it beds in.

-Saturday 5th April 6.30pm
+Saturday 20th September 6.30pm

-Saturday 19th April 6.30pm
+Saturday 4th October 6.30pm

 Peace for the people of Ukraine